alpaddesai/ManagingIntellectualProperty/README.md

 # Managing Intellectual Property

-The project provides an overview of the health benefits of traveling
+The project provides an overview of the types of intellectual property

 Confidential information is not displayed.Images are custom.